martinbarge/martin-barge/_posts/2019-07-22-svg-canvas.md

 tags: [svg, canvas, graphics, coordinates]
 ---

 I wanted to create a graphic consisting of a circle divided precisely into three segments of equal size.
-And I wanted to learn some of the basic drawing commands native to SVG and HTML5 Canvas, to compare the procedure.
+I wanted to learn some of the basic drawing commands native to SVG (Scalable Vector Graphics) and HTML5 Canvas, to compare the procedure.

 <h2>SVG</h2>
 Drawing graphics with SVG is quite straightforward.
 Rather like the HTML5 canvas element, the SVG tag requires height and width properties with numerical values to set the drawing area.

-In the example below, I set the SVG area to 400 x 400.
+In the examples that follow (see below), I set the SVG area to 400 x 400.

 The circle requires an (x,y) origin, or centre point, specified as cx and cy coordinates, with a numerical value for each.
 It also requires a radius (r) with a numerical value.

 As I want my circle to use the maximum size of the SVG area, I set the x,y origin of the circle to 200,200.
 And I set the radius to 200.

-To make my circle easy to see, I set the fill colour, using a hexadecimal value: fill=&quot;#6a29ea&quot;
+To make my circle easy to see, I set the fill colour, using a hexadecimal value: ``` fill="#6a29ea" ```

 So far, the result is this: